Renormalization of a 1d quadratic Schr{\"o}dinger model with additive noise: Introduction

 From a mathematical point of view, NLS models with stochastic forcing are part of the general SPDE theory \cite{DPZ,walsh}, just like stochastic heat equations or stochastic wave models.
 However, it is a well known fact that the properties of Schr{\"o}dinger propagation, and especially the relatively weak regularization effects in this setting, makes the analysis of stochastic Schrödinger equations particularly delicate.
 As a consequence, the literature related to this specific field turns out to be more scarce than its heat or wave counterpart.

 Schr{\"o}dinger equations with random perturbation have been mostly investigated along a fully stochastic approach, that is in the presence of a white noise in time and through the use of sophisticated Itô-type controls.
-On top of the aforementioned papers by de Bouard and Debussche (see \cite[Lemma 3.1]{debou-debu-1999} or~\cite[Lemma 4.2]{debou-debu-2003} for examples of Itô-type lemmas), we can here refer to recent works by Hornung about stochastic NLS on~$\R^d$ \cite{hornung}, or to Brz{\'e}zniak-Millet \cite{BM} and Cheung-Mosincat \cite{cheung-mosincat} for results on compact domains (see e.g. \cite[Theorem 3.10]{BM} and \cite[Lemma 3.6]{cheung-mosincat} for Itô-type estimates in such a framework).
+On top of the aforementioned papers by de Bouard and Debussche (see \cite[Lemma 3.1]{debou-debu-1999} or~\cite[Lemma 4.2]{debou-debu-2003} for examples of Itô-type lemmas), we can here refer to recent works by Hornung about stochastic NLS on~$\R^d$ \cite{hornung}, or to Brz{\'e}zniak-Millet \cite{BM} and Cheung-Mosincat \cite{cheung-mosincat} for results on compact domains (see e.g. \cite[Theorem~3.10]{BM} and \cite[Lemma 3.6]{cheung-mosincat} for Itô-type estimates in such a framework).
 Observe that in all of these studies, the implementation of stochastic analysis is permitted by the fact that the equation can be interpreted and solved in a space of functions (typically a subspace of $L^2([0,T]\times \R^d)$ or $L^2([0,T]\times \T^d)$), leading to restrictive conditions on the noise spatial regularity.

 Pathwise-type strategies - in the vein of our subsequent developments - have also been developed in a few studies, especially in the multiplicative situation, where specific rescaling transformations are available.
-This is for instance the case in the results by de Bouard-Fukuizumi~\cite{debou-fukui}, Pinaud~\cite{pinaud} for a temporal noise, Barbu, Röckner and Zhang \cite{BRZ,zhang} for a white-in-time smooth-in-space noise on $\R^d$, or in the recent papers by Debussche, Weber and Martin \cite{debu-weber,debu-martin} for a rough (spatial) noise forcing the deployment of a renormalization procedure.
+This is for instance the case in the results by de Bouard-Fukuizumi~\cite{debou-fukui}, Pinaud~\cite{pinaud} for a temporal noise, Barbu, Röckner and Zhang \cite{BRZ,zhang} for a white-in-time smooth-in-space noise on $\R^d$, or in a recent series of papers by Debussche, Liu, Martin, Tzvetkov, Visciglia and Weber \cite{DLTV,debu-martin,debu-weber,TV} for a rough spatial noise.

-Let us now turn to the presentation of several previous works related to the pathwise approach in the additive case, which is precisely the category our model \eqref{starting-equation} falls into - note indeed that our consideration of a fractional noise rules out any possible It{\^o}-type control, i.e. control in $L^p(\Omega)$, for the stochastic integral.
+Let us now turn to the presentation of several previous works related to the pathwise approach of NLS in the additive case, which is precisely the category our model \eqref{starting-equation} falls into - note indeed that our consideration of a fractional noise rules out any possible It{\^o}-type control, i.e. control in $L^p(\Omega)$, for the stochastic integral.